 If you want to marvel at Gothic architecture, there’s no better place to do so than Barcelona.
 Barcelona has a 2000-year old square named the Gothic quarter, which is a living embodiment of the development of Gothic art.

 The walls of the Gothic quarter were built by Romans and extended in the 12th century.
-Many places in the Gothic quarter were built or refurbished in the 19th century in neo-Gothic style, for example, the iconic Barcelona Cathedral.
+Many places in the Gothic quarter were built or refurbished in the 19th century in the neo-Gothic style, for example, the iconic Barcelona Cathedral.
 However, you can still see some 14th-century Gothic chapels in the Gothic quarter of Barcelona.

 One such place is the Ramon square, the reminiscence of the walled city of Barcino in Roman history.
 It is a classic blend of three periods of Catalunya’s history – the Roman walls, the Chapel of Saint Agata and the medieval statue of the count of Barcelona, Ramon Berenguer.
 The Chapel of Saint Agata is a Gothic monument dating back to 1302.

-The other notable 14th-century Gothic monuments in old Barcelona are Santa Maria Del Mar and Santa Maria Del Pi.
-You can take advantage of the free walking tours to explore the charming Gothic quarter and learn about Catalan Gothic style.
+The other notable 14th-century Gothic monuments in old Barcelona are Santa Maria Del Mar and Santa Maria del Pi.
+You can take advantage of the free walking tours to explore the charming Gothic quarter and learn about the Catalan Gothic style.

 8. Münster, Germany